ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^^^

 :dp:`fls_WpwmltUMQGZa`
-Situations that result in unbounded errors.
+:dt:`Undefined behavior`` is a situation that results in an unbounded error.

 .. _fls_57kis2vnt3cv: